ashleygoldstein/ash-combo-proj/README.md

 It showcases a functional ComboBox widget using DataModels such as AbstractItemValue and Subscribing to events.

-As of November 8, 2023, this project is WIP.
+As of November 20, 2023, this sample is completed.
+This sample is not intended to be for production use.

-If you would like to see the completed code used for testing, please go to exts > ash.test.test
+You may use any code of this sample in your production application.